skymethod/livewire-web/content/posts/libsyn-stats-visualized.md

 Special thanks goes out to [Nathan Gathright](https://twitter.com/NathanG), who gave us the idea of relistening to all of these episodes in the first place.

 ---

+*Updated 2025-03-14, with latest median and mean data as of [Episode 288](https://thefeed.libsyn.com/288-goodbye-skype-hello-digg-and-youtubes-bold-2025-podcast-plans).*

 *Updated 2025-02-25, with latest country and user agent data as of [Episode 287](https://thefeed.libsyn.com/287-claiming-your-podcast-on-apple-podcasts-and-video-podcast-realities).*